-Once you connect your Synology device to the UPS via its power socket, it will be automatically be recognized and you can use the USB cable included in your UPS to activate the “UPS Support” option in your DSM.
-In my case, this option is deactivated and I will explain below why.
+Once you connect your Synology NAS device to the UPS via its power socket, the NAS will automatically be recognized, and you can also use the USB cable included in your UPS package to activate the “UPS Support” option in your DSM.
+I for one keep this option deactivated and I will explain below why.

-If you check (enable) the UPS support option, every time the power goes off your Synology NAS will power off the disks in its safe mode and will automatically reboot to protect the health of the disks if the blackout lasts several hours.
+If you check (enable) the UPS support option, every time the power goes off, your Synology NAS will power off the disks in safe mode and shut down.
+This is done to protect the health of the disks and prevent damage in case of a blackout or multiple seconds-long blackouts.
+But this option ensures it will automatically reboot once the power comes back on again, even if the blackout lasts several hours.

 Why do I keep this option off?
-In my case, the UPS support option is disabled because a reboot or a shutdown of my Synology NAS will mean my website will be “offline” which is something I cannot allow.
-By connecting only the Synology NAS to the UPS I will have about 3 hours to manually switch off safely.
-This means that, despite the fact that there is no electricity, my website will stay online thanks to the UPS battery.
+In my case, the UPS support option is disabled because a reboot or a shutdown of my Synology NAS will mean my website will be offline which is something I cannot allow.
+Connecting only my Synology NAS to the UPS means I have about 3 hours of additional uptime in case of a power outage which gives me more than enough time to manually switch off my NAS safely.
+Or switch it to a generator.
+As for the webhosting part, it means that despite the fact that there is no electricity, my website will stay online thanks to the UPS which acts as a battery.

-If you use your Synology Nas for backup or cloud, the best option is to activate the disk protection UPS support that will automatically shut down your Synology Nas and allow it to restart when the power is on again.
-In order to do this, go to Control Panel, Hardware & Power, UPS and check the option “Enable UPS support”.
-Follow the instructions in the screenshot below.
+If you use your Synology NAS for backup or cloud, not self hosting, the best option in this case is to activate the UPS support option which will provide disk protection by automatically shutting down your Synology NAS and allowing it to restart when the power is on again.
+In order to do this go to:

 In the picture below you can see the kind of box your CyberPower UPS comes in.
 As an observation, it’s a relatively big, hefty box (the CyberPower UPS weighs about 12 kg).